shlokparsekar27/MovieTicketBooking-DBMS/README.md

 ## Project Overview

-This system was developed as a **DBMS mini-project** to demonstrate real-world CRUD operations, session handling, and backend integration.
-It offers a user-friendly interface for both casual users and admins to manage bookings efficiently.
+This system was developed as a DBMS mini-project for academic purposes, as part of the Semester V curriculum in the 3rd Year IT Engineering program.
+It demonstrates fundamental CRUD operations, session handling, and backend integration, offering a user-friendly interface for managing bookings efficiently for both casual users and admins.

 ---